rsaravind2007-crypto/Flight-History-Explorer-MariaDB/README.md

    Select a route and update its airline ID, source, or destination airport.
 All changes are recorded automatically.

 3. **View Flight History:**
-   Pick a route and a date range to view historical changes.
-See who operated the route, when changes occurred, and the evolution of the route over time.
+   Pick a route and a date range to view historical changes. when changes occurred, and the evolution of the route over time.

 4. **Visualization:**
    The app includes a simple chart to visualize changes in route details over time.